 Upgrading to an Advanced plan ($99 a year) adds support for up to three websites, while the Expert subscription ($199 a year) enables you to create up to 25 sites.
 Custom licenses are also available for design studios and agencies managing large numbers of WordPress websites.

 Along with the drag-and-drop builder, Elementor offers a selection of other tools.
 For example, there’s a builder you can use to create advanced marketing popups.
-You can also tweak the appearance of your site for desktop devices and for mobile friendly website design, ensuring it appears exactly the way you want on all devices.
+You can also tweak the appearance of your site for desktop devices and for mobile friendly website design (opens in new tab), ensuring it appears exactly the way you want on all devices.

-There’s a WooCommerce builder that you can use with the WooCommerce ecommerce plugin to create an online store.
+There’s a WooCommerce builder that you can use with the ecommerce plugin to create an online store.
 Add custom CSS or HTML code if necessary, and take advantage of integrated landing page and form creation tools to improve your marketing efforts.

 On the downside, Elementor’s free version is basic.
 You will be able to create an attractive website with it, but don’t expect access to advanced tools.
 The editing interface is also a little confusing, and you may find that it takes some time to get used to.
-Find out more in our comprehensive Elementor review.

 Just about any list of the best WordPress website builders will feature Divi as one of the leading plugins.
 It was released in 2015, and it can be used with any WordPress theme to create truly custom designs packed full of advanced features.

 Now, one thing worth noting about Divi is that it’s not available as a stand-alone purchase.
-To gain access to it, you will need an Elegant Themes subscription.
+To gain access to it, you will need an Elegant Themes subscription (opens in new tab).
 This costs either $89 a year for a recurring subscription, or $249 for a lifetime license.

 There’s no free trial or free version available, which is a shame.
 On the plus side, though, a suite of advanced features is included with all plans, such as the popular Extra theme, the Bloom email opt-in plugin, and the Monarch social sharing plugin.